pchopalli/ML-Models/README.md

 + Project-ML-Regression :- Linear Regression
 + Boston-marathon-eda-git :- Exploratory Data Analysis of Boston Marathon 2019 results
 + Image Classification Model :- Classification of natural scenery and landscape images using Convolutional Neural Network
-+ Happy Customer Prediction Model :- Goal was to predict if a customer is Happy or Not Happy based on customer survey data Applied techniques like Hyperparameter tunning, feature engineering, and stratify.
-SVC, Logistic Regression, Random Forest algorithms